PHOTOGRAPHY TIP: SHOOTING IN MANUAL MODE

 As always, there is no “right” or “wrong;” it all just depends on what you are after.
 Use the settings above as your base, then adjust and shoot plenty of photos to see the different outcomes.

-Have Fun!
-Email us with any questions!
-Can't wait to see what you print!
+Can’t wait to see what you print!